zuozhenggh/learning-library/data-management-library/security/advanced/data-masking-subsetting/data-masking-subsetting.md

     ![](./images/dms-042.png)

-4. Look at the list of Sensitive column types<br>
+4. Look at the list of Sensitive column types
 Click the menu **Actions** and select the sub-menu **Sensitive Column Types**

     ![](./images/dms-014.png)